cornzyblack/HubData/README.md

 This Project requires that you have Python 3.8.1 installed.
 If you do not have it installed, you can download it [here](https://www.python.org/downloads/release/python-381/).

-To run the second scraper, you need to have Chrome and ChromeDriver installed.
-You can see here for how to download [Google Chrome](https://www.google.com/chrome/) and [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 ## To Setup a Python 3  Virtual  Environment
 After you have installed Python, you can run the following in your Terminal